allero-io/allero/README.md

 ### 2. Validate your pipelines
-* Fetch your organizations and/or repositories: `allero fetch github dapr/dapr`  or `allero fetch gitlab dapr/dapr`
+* Fetch your organizations and/or repositories: `allero fetch github dapr/dapr`
 * Validate your pipelines across all your fetched data: `allero validate`

 <img src="./static/allero_validate.gif" alt="allero-cli">